-Employers with fully insured benefits receive plan materials (e.g. certificate of coverage) from the insurer (i.e. carrier) that describes the coverage provided under the plan.
-The carrier materials generally contain detailed benefits information, information on claims procedures and rights under ERISA but other ERISA required details (e.g. descriptions of eligibility, circumstances causing loss of benefits) are often missing.
-Therefore, it’s unlikely the the insurer’s materials can serve as the SPD on its own.
+Employers with fully insured benefits receive plan materials (e.g., certificate of coverage) from the insurer (i.e., carrier) that describes the coverage provided under the plan.
+The carrier materials generally contain detailed benefits information, information on claims procedures and rights under ERISA but other ERISA required details (e.g., descriptions of eligibility, circumstances causing loss of benefits) are often missing.
+Therefore, it’s unlikely the insurer’s materials can serve as the SPD on its own.

 ERISA’s requirements are the responsibility of the employer and plan administrator (typically the employer is the plan administrator), not the insurance company.
 Group insurance policies are written to cover the state-law and legal requirements of the insurance carrier, not to satisfy the requirements of ERISA, nor to provide legal protection to the employer.
 If the carrier materials do not satisfy ERISA’s requirements, it is the employer that violates ERISA, not the carrier.

 Sometimes carriers will customize their materials and include employer and plan-identifying information, but that information may be incomplete or inaccurate and even with this additional customization the carrier documents often still do not contain the details required to satisfy ERISA’s plan document requirements.